Includes

 # Focal Points

-On the About page, we’ve cropped the Profile Photo image as a circle, which almost perfectly cut out the subject.
-Craft doesn’t know about the content of this image—or what kind of frame it will be displayed in—but we can give it some hints.
+On the About page, we’ve cropped the Profile Photo image as a circle, which almost perfectly cut out the subject (in the lower third of the image).
+Craft doesn’t know about the content of our image—or what kind of frame it will be displayed in—but we can give it some hints.

 The first step will be to define a transform.
 This is a one-off treatment, so we won’t bother going through the control panel: